-We know that diet is one of the most critical factors that influences our health.
+We know that diet is one of the most critical factors for influencing health.
 And this is especially true for people with prediabetes or diabetes…

-Most of us know that dairy products are considered a healthy food that provides calcium for our bones, along with other nutrients such as protein, magnesium, potassium and vitamin D.
+Most of us know that dairy products are considered healthy because they provide calcium for our bones, along with other nutrients such as protein, magnesium, potassium and vitamin D.